The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Abstract

 \section{Abstract}

-We prove that a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents also constitutes an equilibrium in an overlapping generations (OLG) model.
-Conversely, an equilibrium in an OLG model that satisfies additional conditions is part of an equilibrium in a general equilibrium model with infinitely-lived agents.
-Applying this result, we demonstrate that equilibrium indeterminacy and rational asset price bubbles may arise in both types of models. \\
+We prove that a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents (GEILA) constitutes an equilibrium in an overlapping generations (OLG) model.
+Conversely, an equilibrium in an OLG model that satisfies additional conditions is part of an equilibrium in a GEILA model.
+Our framework, which includes three assets (physical capital, a Lucas tree, and fiat money), encompasses both exchange and production economies.
+As an application, we demonstrate that equilibrium indeterminacy and rational asset price bubbles can arise not only in OLG models but also in GEILA models. \\